Discover your strength. Awaken your spirit.

 Memberships to yoga schools are comparable to memberships at most gyms.
 You can get classes as low as 2.00 a day (and less) with monthly and yearly memberships.
 If you don't go as often, a class pass that doesn't expire for a year may be the way to go.

-Yoga 101 (our beginner yoga class held in a 4 or 6 week series), or a 75 minute Intro to Yoga private session are great places to start.
+Our Yoga 101 Workshop (beginner yoga class held in a 5 week series) or our New To Yoga package (includes a private yoga session and two weeks of unlimited yoga) are both great ways to start.
 If you have taken yoga before or done videos at home, you may enjoy starting with our All-Levels classes.
 Experienced yogis and athletes love Vinyasa Flow.